silasnevstad/ComposeAI/README.md

 # ComposeAI

-This is a Flask app for an AI writing assistant that uses OpenAI's GPT-4 to provide suggestions and context-appropriate phrases for a human partner writing text.
-The app is deployed on Heroku, and it listens for HTTP GET requests on the '/buddy' endpoint.
+This is an api for an AI writing assistant that leverages GPT-4 to provide auto complete suggestions, refinements, and context-appropriate phrases for a human partner writing text.
+It also features text manipulation endpoints and a simple ask endpoint.
+The app is deployed on Heroku, and it listens for HTTP POST requests on the '/v1/buddy' endpoint.
 The app expects a 'text' query parameter with the human partner's input.

 ## Usage

-/buddy
+/v1/buddy
+/v1/formalize
+/v1/niceify
+/v1/ask

 Request body (required)